Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_faq.md

 **Do I need to format the partition or the device configured as the cache device?**

 No, the cache device has no format requirement.
-If any formatting is used, it is transparent to the caching software.
+However, note that Open CAS Linux overwrites any data previously stored on the caching device (including any partition formatting).

 **What is the logical and physical block size for Open CAS Linux cache volumes (for exported objects)?**